Guardians of the Galaxy Vol. 2: Sequel

-Guardians of the Galaxy Vol. 3 is scheduled to be released on May 5, 2023, with Gunn returning to write and direct.
+Guardians of the Galaxy Vol. 3 was released on May 5, 2023, with Gunn returning to write and direct.
 Pratt, Saldaña, Bautista, Diesel, Cooper, Gillan, Klementieff, and Sean Gunn reprise their roles in the film, and are joined by Will Poulter as Adam Warlock.

 I Am Groot

 In December 2020, I Am Groot, a series of animated short films focused on Baby Groot, was announced for Disney+.
 Diesel reprises his role, with all five shorts released on August 10, 2022.

 The Guardians of the Galaxy Holiday Special

-The Guardians of the Galaxy Holiday Special is a Marvel Studios Special Presentation was released on Disney+ on November 25, 2022, with Gunn writing and directing.
+The Guardians of the Galaxy Holiday Special is a Marvel Studios Special Presentation that was released on Disney+ on November 25, 2022, with Gunn writing and directing.
 Pratt, Bautista, Diesel, Cooper, Gillan, Klementieff, Rooker, and Sean Gunn reprise their roles in the special, which is set before the events of Vol. 3.